eo33/ecommerce-app/README.md

 1. As a customer, I want to be able to add multiple addresses that can be saved, and later select.
 1. As a customer, I want to be able to pick the shipment method for each type of item.
 1. As a customer, I want to be able to see the detailed breakdown of costs, including item prices, taxes, shipping fees, and the total amount due.
-1. As a customer, I expect to be able to view my order status, such as: pending, shipping, arrived.
+1. As a customer, I want to be able to see if my orders go through.
-1. As an administrator, I want to be able to manage and process incoming orders efficiently, enabling me to track order statuses, update delivery information, and handle customer inquiries.

 #### Tasks:

 1. Task: Develop a user-friendly checkout interface with clear steps for providing shipping and payment details.
 (DONE)
 1. Task: Implement a functionality that allows user to save multiple addresses.
 (DONE)
 1. Task: Implement a functionality that allows user to select the type of shipping for each item.
 (DONE)
 1. Task: Display a comprehensive order summary, outlining all relevant cost details.
+(DONE)
-1. Task: Implement a user-friendly order history section that allows customers to access the current status of the order.
+1. Task: Display a 'thank you' page to show that the orders go through.
-1. Task (Admin Functionality): Develop an admin panel feature that allows administrators to monitor and manage incoming orders effectively, including order processing and customer support.

 #### Work progress

 - 15 Nov 2023 - Made figma design for checkout page, and work on how to add an addresss
 - 16 Nov 2023 - Installed `react-google-autocomplete` for address form.
 - 17 Nov 2023 - Finished address functionality
+- 19 Nov 2023 - Finished type of shipping for each item functionality
+- 20 Nov 2023 - Finished order sumamary functionality, and made a new feature task.

+## Feature 6: Orders :

+1. Allow users to view their current order status page.

+### User stories:

+1. As a customer, I want to be able to access the order status page.
+1. As a customer, I want to be able to view my order status, such as: pending, shipping, arrived.

+#### Tasks:

+1. Task: Implement a user-friendly that allows customers to access the current status of the order.
+1. Task: Implement a functionality that allows user to see the order status of their orders.

-## Feature 6: Admin Panel:
+## Feature 7: Admin Panel:

 1. Implement an admin panel to manage products, orders, and users.
 1. Add functionality for adding new products, updating existing ones, and managing inventory.